 e.
-Any Controlled Substance, including Prescription Drugs not Prescribed to the Student, and Synthetic Marijuana, and Imitation Controlled Substances (collectively, Illegal Drugs), or Drug Paraphernalia.
+Any Controlled Substance (including but not limited to, ecstasy, cocaine, synthetic marijuana, non-prescribed opioids, illicit fentanyl), including Prescription Drugs not Prescribed to the Student, and Synthetic Marijuana, and Imitation Controlled Substances (collectively, Illegal Drugs), or Drug Paraphernalia.

 For violations related to illegal drugs or drug paraphernalia, a student shall be referred to an FCPS AOD intervention program in lieu of, or in addition to, disciplinary action at the discretion of the principal, unless a referral to the Division Superintendent is made.
 Where a referral to the Division Superintendent is made, an assignment to an AOD intervention program may be made in addition to the referral to the Division Superintendent.